metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_v1alpha3_manifest.md

 - `cluster_network` (Attributes) Cluster network configuration. (see [below for nested schema](#nestedatt--spec--cluster_network))
 - `control_plane_endpoint` (Attributes) ControlPlaneEndpoint represents the endpoint used to communicate with the control plane. (see [below for nested schema](#nestedatt--spec--control_plane_endpoint))
-- `control_plane_ref` (Attributes) ControlPlaneRef is an optional reference to a provider-specific resource that holdsthe details for provisioning the Control Plane for a Cluster. (see [below for nested schema](#nestedatt--spec--control_plane_ref))
+- `control_plane_ref` (Attributes) ControlPlaneRef is an optional reference to a provider-specific resource that holds the details for provisioning the Control Plane for a Cluster. (see [below for nested schema](#nestedatt--spec--control_plane_ref))
-- `infrastructure_ref` (Attributes) InfrastructureRef is a reference to a provider-specific resource that holds the detailsfor provisioning infrastructure for a cluster in said provider. (see [below for nested schema](#nestedatt--spec--infrastructure_ref))
+- `infrastructure_ref` (Attributes) InfrastructureRef is a reference to a provider-specific resource that holds the details for provisioning infrastructure for a cluster in said provider. (see [below for nested schema](#nestedatt--spec--infrastructure_ref))
 - `paused` (Boolean) Paused can be used to prevent controllers from processing the Cluster and all its associated objects.

 <a id="nestedatt--spec--cluster_network"></a>